Perfect supercurrent diode efficiency in chiral nanotube-based weak links: Results

 We observe that $\eta$ is \textit{independent} of temperature.
 This is due to the two quantities $(I_{c+}+I_{c-})$ and $(I_{c+} - I_{c-})$ having the same temperature scaling.
-We also see that $\mathrm{sgn} (\eta) = \mathrm{sgn}(B_{ext})$ for $0 < \hat{\Phi} < 1$.
-Both of these features stand in contrast to the superconducting diode effect predicted using the GL theory for a superconducting chiral nanotube~\cite{He2023} (i.e. in the absence of the junction) where the $\eta$ in that case is sensitive to $T$ and generally changes sign for $0 < \hat{\Phi} < 1$.
+This stands in contrast to the superconducting diode effect predicted using the GL theory for a superconducting chiral nanotube~\cite{He2023} (i.e. in the absence of the junction) where the $\eta$ in that case is sensitive to $T$.
 In Ref.~\onlinecite{He2023}, the diode effect is calculated using a phenomenological pair breaking Cooper pair momentum along the nanotube and results in a small $\eta$ ($<0.03$).
 The result in Eq.~(\ref{eq:diode_eff}) ignores a depairing momentum in the superconducting leads.
 This pair breaking mechanism is expected to play some role in actual experiments, suggesting the diode effect may have some weak $T$-dependence in reality.